2. Use and storage of your personal data

 - We do not automatically log personal data nor do we link information automatically logged by other means with personal data about specific individuals

-- We may collect the personal data that you may volunteer while using our websites or services, therefore from time to time, you may be asked to submit personal data about yourself (e.g. name and email address) in order to become and remain a member of drakefell.org and receive or use services on our website.
-Such services may include newsletters, live chats and message boards.
+- We may collect the personal data that you volunteer while using our websites or services, therefore from time to time, you may be asked to submit personal data about yourself (e.g. name and email address) in order to become and remain a member of drakefell.org and receive or use services on our website.
+Such services may include emails, newsletters, live chats and message boards.

 - By entering your details in the fields requested or submitting them by electronic mail, you enable The Publisher to provide you with membership of drakefell.org and for The Publisher and its service providers to provide you with the services you select.
 Whenever you provide such personal data, we will treat that information in accordance with this policy.
 When using your personal data the The Publisher will act in accordance with current legislation such as the Data Protection Act, 2018 and aim to meet current Internet best practice.